isomerpages/moe-queenstownsec/pages/Learning Spaces @ QTSS.md

 </p>
 </li>
 <li>
-<p>The Chemistry Labs will be redesigned for support the deep learning of
+<p>The Chemistry Labs will be redesigned to support the deep learning of
 Science and Chemistry concepts in an more engaging manner.
 <br>
 </p>